 Aerial photo of the relationship of Manor Academy to the former Civil Service sports ground and agricultural field.
 Mature trees and hedgerows clearly visible.
+261 houses proposed in the span of the Neighbourhood Plan.

 Foreground shows the electricity sub-station adjacent to the former British Sugar site where 1100 houses are proposed over the 20 year span of the Neighbourhood Plan